 Plan Your Rooftop Deck Design

-If you’re planning to have a covered rooftop deck, chances are you might already have a few ideas on how you want to design it.
+If you plan to have a covered rooftop deck, you might already have a few ideas on how you want to design it.
 Do you want an overhead pergola on your deck?
-Perhaps you have a pool, and you want to enhance your pool deck?
+Perhaps you have a pool and want to enhance your pool deck?
 Perhaps you want to enjoy your terrace all year long and be protected from the wind and rain?
 Whatever you decide, professionals at Azenco Outdoor can help you with your unique space.